-Common Effects of using Corporal Punishment on Children:
+Common Effects (Products) of using Corporal Punishment on Children:

-- Children identify with the act of spanking as an act caring. - Children hold repressed anger towards the one doing the hitting. - Children develop anxious and angry attachments. - Children use violence as a way of solving problems and replicate the CP as parent. - Children learn CP is normative and pass the act on to another generation.
+- Children identify with the act of spanking as an act caring; an act of love. - Children hold repressed anger towards the one doing the hitting. - Children develop anxious and angry attachments. - Children use violence as a way of solving problems and replicate the CP as parent. - Children learn CP is normative and pass the act on to another generation.